-The Multinational Design Evaluation Programme (MDEP) was established in 2006 as a multinational initiative to develop innovative approaches to leverage the resources and knowledge of the national regulatory authorities who are currently or will be tasked with the review of new reactor power plant designs.
-MDEP comprises 14 countries' nuclear regulatory authorities and is structured under 5 design-specific working groups and 3 issue-specific working groups which meet several times a year.
-The OECD/NEA facilitates MDEP's activities by acting as technical secretariat for the programme.
+MDEP was established in 2006 as a multinational initiative to develop innovative approaches to leverage the resources and knowledge of the national regulatory authorities that are currently or will be tasked with the review of new nuclear power reactor designs.
+The nuclear regulatory authorities of 15 countries participate in MDEP, which includes 5 design-specific working groups and 3 issue-specific working groups.
+The Nuclear Energy Agency facilitates MDEP activities by providing technical secretariat services for the programme.
 The MDEP Policy Group (PG) and the Steering Technical Committee (STC) oversee the programme.

 Further details about the organisational structure of MDEP can be found in the terms of reference